queryluke/masseffect-5e-data/data/class-features/barrier-adept.md

 level: 1
 ---
 As an action or bonus action, you create a biotic barrier around you that reduces incoming damage and fuels certain biotic abilities.
 You gain barrier ticks equal to the Barrier Ticks column shown on your class progression table.
-You total barrier ticks cannot exceed the amount listed in the Barrier Ticks column of your class progression table, and any barrier ticks gained in excess of this number are lost.
+Your total barrier ticks cannot exceed the amount listed in the Barrier Ticks column of your class progression table, and any barrier ticks gained in excess of this number are lost.